dscho/xkcd/content/comics/2025-8-11-where-babies-come-from.md

 Geneticist

+[Hairy, the geneticist, has one arm up, and is facing right.]

 Hairy: Recent admixture event, roughly 0.001 Kya.

 Astronomer

+[Ponytail, the astronomer, is standing normally and facing left.]

 Ponytail: Low-impulse ejection from a parent body.

 Software engineer

+[Hairbun, the software engineer, is standing with one forearm pointed up, and is facing right.]

 Hairbun: Off-by-one error in the population calculations.

 Geologist

+[Cueball, the geologist, is standing with one forearm half up, and is facing left.]

 Cueball: The area was originally a uniform plane, but the non-baby parts eroded at higher rates.

 Meteorologist

+[Megan, the meteorologist, is standing normally and facing right.]

 Megan: Moist ground-level turbulent mixing.